Baspar/adventofcode2018/README.md

 ### Architecture

-For Day13, you can edit the following file:
+For Day1, you can edit the following file:
- - src/days/day13.rs (Containing the code)
+ - src/days/day1.rs (Containing the code)

 ### Commands

-For Day13, you can use the following command:
+For Day1, you can use the following command:
+ - `cargo run day1` to launch the main code that'll run the input data
- - `cargo run day13 (cat path/to/day13.txt)` to launch the main code that'll run the input data
+ - `cargo run day1 "INPUT DATA"` to launch the main code that'll run the given input data

 ## Clojure